The Art of Conquering Piles of Dirty Dishes

-There are certain embarrassments that come with being the editor of a home & garden website, and these usually involve the deplorable condition of my own apartment.
-Not to compare myself to the queen of home & garden, Martha Stewart, it makes me feel marginally less bad to know that her daughter, Alexis, talked a lot of smack about her mother's lack of domestic activity in her vaguely scandalous memoir.
+Certain embarrassments come with being the editor of a home & garden website, usually involving the deplorable condition of my own apartment.
+Not to compare myself to the queen of home & garden, Martha Stewart, but I feel marginally better knowing that her daughter, Alexis, talked smack about Martha's lack of domestic activity in her vaguely scandalous memoir.
 It makes total sense: Anyone who spends her time writing about homes & gardens is not usually in her own home or garden taking care of it.

-Still, the fact that I have to read books and blogs on cleaning for work sometimes comes in handy.
-For instance, I know how to handle a sink that is overflowing with dishes, even if those dishes are crusted in 4-day-old stew.
-Heat: Heat is the cure for a stew pot that's been sitting there for a few days, getting crustier and crustier.
-I squirt a big blob of dish soap into the pot, then I fill the pot with water.
-I put the pot on a burner and bring it to a boil.
-When it's cooled down a bit but the water is still warm, I attack it with a scrub pad.
+Still, the fact my work demands that I read books and blogs on cleaning comes in handy.
+For instance, I know how to handle a sink overflowing with dishes, even crusted in 4-day-old stew.
+Heat is the cure for a pot that's been sitting for a few days, getting crustier and crustier.
+Squirt a blob of dish soap into the pot, then fill with water.
+Put the pot on a burner and bring to a boil.
+When it's cooled down a bit but the water is still warm, attack it with a scrub pad.
 It's magical, folks, magical.

-I understand the horror of looking at a sink, no not just a sink, but a sink and a counter and a stove top covered in dishes.
-The way to attack it is, as my good friend Sadie taught me, "Put it in auto-pilot."
-Sometimes when dishes pile up in my kitchen I get overwhelmed like, "I don't have two hours to clean.
+I understand the horror of looking at a sink, no not just a sink, but a sink and a counter and a stovetop covered in dishes.
+The way to attack it is, as my pal Sadie taught me, "Go on auto pilot."
+Sometimes when dishes pile up, I get overwhelmed like, "I don't have two hours to clean.
 How will I ever do this?
-I am exhausted!
-I worked ten hours and spent an hour on the train!"
-Dirty dishes can seem insurmountable.
+I'm exhausted!"
 That's when auto-pilot comes in.
 Just distance yourself from your emotions and be a robot.
-(Or you can hire a cleaning service.
+(Or hire a cleaning service.
 I can't afford one, but it never ceases to amaze me how many broke people actually do hire them.)

-Program your auto-pilot like this: First, clear out the sink, because you can't actually wash dishes in a sink that's full.
-If you have to (as in, there's no room on your kitchen table), put a plastic tablecloth or a few garbage bags on the kitchen floor and move all the dishes onto the floor.
-Group them by type: Plates, cups and pots.
-Take a dirty pot or large bowl and fill it with hot water and dish soap.
-Then take all of the silverware and utensils that you can find (if more turn up later, just add them) and put them in the pot of water to soak.
-Wash them last.
-If you have a very large stock pot, stack all the plates in it, and fill it with hot soapy water.
-The pre-soak really helps.
-If your pots are all crusty, fill each with hot soapy water.
-You'll feel better with things consolidated like this.
+Program your auto pilot thus: First, clear the sink, because you can't actually wash dishes in a full sink.
+If you must (as in, there's no room anywhere else), put a few garbage bags on the kitchen floor and move all the dishes down there.
+Group by type -- plates, cups and pots.
+Fill a dirty pot or large bowl with hot water and dish soap.
+Grab all the silverware and utensils you find (if more turn up later, just add them) and put those in the pot to soak.
+If you have a very large stockpot, stack all the plates inside, and top up with hot soapy water.
+The presoak really helps.
+If all your pots are crusty, fill each with hot soapy H2O.
+You'll feel better with things consolidated.

-I like to wash plates first, because they fit into my dish drying rack more efficiently than my pots do.
-I can stack pots on top of them, but not vice-versa.
-The easiest and fastest way to wash an entire stack of plates is to squirt tons of soap onto a scrub pad and scrub each plate down.
-Don't rinse the plates.
-Just stack the soapy plates on the counter next to the sink.
-When you have scrubbed all of the plates, then turn on the tap and rinse them, one at a time, and stand them up in your dish drying rack.
-By now you should be feeling like your life is a little more under control.
+I like washing plates first, because they fit into the drying rack more efficiently than my pots.
+I can pile pots on top of them, but not vice versa.
+The easiest, fastest way to wash an entire stack of plates is to squirt soap onto a scrub pad and scour each one.
+Don't rinse.
+Just stack the soapy plates next to the sink.
+When you've scrubbed them all, then turn on the tap to rinse them, one at a time, and stand them up in your dish drying rack.
+By now you should be feeling your life is a little more under control.
 Your plates are clean; you don't have to eat on napkins anymore.

-Now stop and drink more of your tea (I mean booze).
-Turn on an audio book because you're probably getting bored, and you need to get through the final push.
-The next step is to scrub the pots.
-If your pots are absolutely black, and you can't get the burned food off of them, heat them up as I described before.
+Now stop for more tea (or booze).
+Turn on an audio book because you're probably getting bored, and you need to make it through the final push.
+The next step is scrubbing the pots.
+If they're absolutely black, and you can't get the burned food off, heat them as I described before.
 You can add some baking soda to the mix, which I'm not sure actually helps but it makes me feel like I am doing something and isn't that what matters?
-I do like a good placebo.
+I like a good placebo.

-I'm usually covered in dish water by this point and ready to plop down in bed and read Gore Vidal's memoir.
-The key is to keep up the momentum and get through that last pot full of utensils.
-If you can't handle any more, stop and do the last pot in the morning before you leave for work.
-I resent dishes a lot less when I am not exhausted from a long day.
-Right now, because I have a particularly large load of dishes to contend with, I've spread out washing them over a couple mornings.
-I listen to the morning news over the radio while I wash, and I leave for work already feeling productive.
+I'm usually covered in dishwater by this point and ready to plop down in bed and read Gore Vidal's memoir.
+The key is to keep up the momentum and power through that last potful of utensils.
+If you can't handle any more, stop and finish in the morning before leaving for work.
+I resent dishes a lot less when I'm not exhausted from a long day.
+Right now, because I have a particularly large load of dishes to conquer, I've spread out washing them over a couple of mornings.
+I listen to the radio news while I scrub, and head off to the office already feeling productive.

-Once you're done, you can snap out of robot-mode and feel fully-satisfied with your accomplishment.
-I find that showering with an expensive body scrub (grapefruity Gloomaway from Origins is my scrub of choice) is a good reward.
-It's a bit Pavlovian, I know, but it's efficient.
+Once you're done, snap out of robot mode and feel fully satisfied with your accomplishment.
+Showering with an expensive body scrub (grapefruity Gloomaway from Origins is my fave) is a good reward.
+Pavlovian, I know, but efficient.
 There's nothing wrong with being pragmatic.